cyrlemaire/Project-City-Recognition/README.md

 5. **Make predictions from the model**

-To test our final model (not the one trained above, but the one we selected), run the following command from the repository root:
+To test our final model (not the one trained above, but the one downloaded), run the following command from the repository root:

 ```
 poetry run python src/application/predict.py